vinayvtiwari/simple-web-app-do/README.md

 -rw-rw-r-- 1 vinayti vinayti   3839 Apr 20 10:27 index.html
 vinayti@osboxes:~/simple-web-app-do/website-files$
 ```
-Except Dockerfile , all the remaining files are website related files which is what we want to dockerize.
+Except Dockerfile , all the remaining files are website related which is what we want to dockerize.
 Lets understand it first.

 Dockerfile --> A Dockerfile is a text file that contains instructions for building a Docker image.
 It's a blueprint for creating a Docker image, specifying  the base image, dependencies, and commands to run.

 ```shell
 vinayti@osboxes:~/simple-web-app-do/website-files$ cat Dockerfile